phreppo/wstat/README.md

 ### Run Key examples

 All the key examples initialized their variables, you do not have to init them.
 For each concrete domain implemented we have done a couple of key examples:
-- **Simple Sign Domain**:

-We have no key examples for this domain due to Simple Sign Domain is a subset of the Sign Domain.

 - **Sign Domain**: